luigipacheco/animaquinaweb/index.md

 - Marker placement for digitizing cell features
 - Toolpath execution based on mesh object vertices
 - Display of current joint rotation and TCP position in the info panel
+- VR and XR integration with Freebird XR.

 ## Versions